ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+he world is that now in use
+in a dam at Austin, Tex.
+The main
+cable is 1,350 feet long and two and
+one-half inches in diameter.
+The
+hoisting apparatus will lift a weight
+of seven tons and carry it the entire
+length of the span in about a minute
+and a half.

+The largest diamond in the world
+is the Braganza, which weighs 1,880
+carats, and is one of the Portuguese
+crown jewels.
+It was found in Brazil
 in 1731.
 The celebrated Koh-i-noor
 has been known to history since 1526.
 It was captured by the British troops